karatekid/karatekid.github.io/_posts/2015-3-2-making-a-simple-ui-for-c-programs.md

 use the JSON protocol and the HttpServer Transport__ in your cpp server so that it is compatible with javascript.

-Man, I've had a fair amount of problems with linking.
-It might be a good idea to study these a little more in depth so I have a better understanding of how Linux takes care of all of these different things.

 ## Creating a Nice Makefile

 I've typically used